VulpesLag0pus/CSS-Final-Project/README.md

 # Final-project-css
-This is my final project for Codédex css course, the images used in the project are also in here
+This is my final project for Codédex css course, there are also some images in here I had difficulty deleting them so just left them there, dont mind them.